I’ll let you into a little secret.

 7. Make the image appear high up in the HTML of the page to have a better chance of it showing in the SERP

-Joy uses BrightLocal’s Local Search Rank Checker to keep a record of the mobile results as screenshots.
+Joy uses BrightLocal’s Local Rank Tracker to keep a record of the mobile results as screenshots.
 She uses it to identify opportunities in the SERP where competitors have photos showing and her clients do not for multiple keywords.

 Joy noticed when she was conducting her research that there were two different types of ‘Image 3 packs’.